2bndy5/CirquePinnacle/docs/pico_sdk.rst

 Incorporating CirquePinnacle library into your project
 ******************************************************

-In order to use the CirquePinnacle libraries in your RP2040 based project:
+In order to use the CirquePinnacle library in your RP2040 based project:

 1. Make a copy of the CirquePinnacle library in a "lib" directory located in your project's root directory.